ChannelEngine: stock

 Stock buffer

-In the Stock buffer setting, enter a value greater than 0 (zero).
+In the Stock buffer field, enter a value greater than 0 (zero).
 E.g.: if a product’s stock is 50, a value of 2 ensures that only 48 items are available to the marketplace.
 Two items are kept as a buffer.

 Stock limit

-In the Stock limit setting, enter a value greater than 0 (zero) to set a stock limit.
+In the Stock limit field, enter a value greater than 0 (zero) to set a stock limit.
 E.g.: a value of 20 ensures that at most 20 items are available to the marketplace – even if the actual stock is higher than 20.

 Comments